Alexander's horned hphere

-The Horned Sphere is topologically equivalent to the simply connected surface of an ordinary hollow sphere but bounds a region that is not simply-connected.
+The horned sphere is topologically equivalent to the simply connected surface of an ordinary hollow sphere but bounds a region that is not simply-connected.
 The horns-within-horns consist of a recursive set of interlocking pairs of orthogonal rings of decreasing radius.
 A rubber band around the base of any horn couldn't be removed from the structure even after infinitely many steps.
-The Horned Sphere can be represented in the plane by reducing the interlock angle between ring pairs from 90° to 0°, then weaving the rings together in an over-under pattern.
+The horned hphere can be represented in the plane by reducing the interlock angle between ring pairs from 90° to 0°, then weaving the rings together in an over-under pattern.

 The sculptor Gideon Weisz has modeled a number of approximations to the structure, one of which is shown in the photograph.